Augusto Pinochet: Corruption and other issues

 The Supreme Court affirmed, in March 2005, Pinochet's immunity concerning the 1974 assassination of General Carlos Prats in Buenos Aires, which had taken place in the frame of Operation Condor.
 However, he was deemed fit to stand trial for Operation Colombo, during which 119 political opponents were "disappeared" in Argentina.
-The Chilean justice also lifted his immunity on the Villa Grimaldi case, a detention and torture center in the outskirts of Santiago.
+The Chilean justice also lifted his immunity on the Villa Grimaldi case, a detention and torture centre in the outskirts of Santiago.
 Pinochet, who still benefited from a reputation of righteousness from his supporters, lost legitimacy when he was put under house arrest for tax fraud and passport forgery, following the publication by the US Senate Permanent Subcommittee on Investigations of a report concerning the Riggs Bank in July 2004.
 The report was a consequence of investigations on financial funding of the 11 September attacks in the US.
 The bank controlled between US$4 million and $8 million of Pinochet's assets, who lived in Santiago in a modest house, cloaking his wealth.
 According to the report, Riggs participated in money laundering for Pinochet, setting up offshore shell corporations (referring to Pinochet as only "a former public official"), and hiding his accounts from regulatory agencies.
 Related to Pinochet's and his family's secret bank accounts in the United States and Caribbean islands, this tax fraud filing for an amount of US$27 million further shocked any conservatives who still supported him.
-Ninety percent of these funds would have been raised between 1990 and 1998, when Pinochet was chief of the Chilean armies, and would essentially have come from weapons traffic (when purchasing French 'Mirage' fighter aircraft in 1994, Dutch 'Leopard 2' tanks, Swiss 'MOWAG' armored vehicles or by illegal sales of weapons to Croatia, during the Balkans war).
+Ninety percent of these funds would have been raised between 1990 and 1998, when Pinochet was chief of the Chilean armies, and would essentially have come from weapons traffic (when purchasing French 'Mirage' fighter aircraft in 1994, Dutch 'Leopard 2' tanks, Swiss 'MOWAG' armoured vehicles or by illegal sales of weapons to Croatia, during the Yugoslav Wars).
 His wife, Lucía Hiriart, and his son, Marco Antonio Pinochet, were also sued for complicity.
 For the fourth time in seven years, Pinochet was indicted by Chilean justice.

 Personal life

 On 30 January 1943, Pinochet married Lucía Hiriart Rodríguez, with whom he had five children: Inés Lucía, María Verónica, Jacqueline Marie, Augusto Osvaldo and Marco Antonio.

 In 1948, Pinochet was initiated in the regular Masonic Lodge Victoria n°15 of San Bernardo, affiliated with the Grand Lodge of Chile.
 He received the Scottish Rite degree of companion, but he did not attain the level of Grand Master.

+In 1991, he wrote a two-volume autobiography, Camino recorrido: Biografía de un soldado, the first volume of which was translated into English as A Journey Through Life: Memoirs of a Soldier.